ErnestAroozoo/GPT-Discord-Chatbot/README.md

 The API keys for OpenAI, ElevenLabs and Discord are stored in a .env file in the root directory.
 The code uses the `os` and `dotenv` libraries to retrieve the API keys from the .env file.

 ## Note
 It is important to install the FFmpeg library in the same directory as main.py in order for the voice chat function to work appropriately.
-Also, make sure to change voice_channel to your desired Voice Channel ID in the code.
 To talk to the Discord chatbot in voice mode, simply tag the bot's username (e.g., @Bot).
 To talk to the Discord chatbot in text mode, simply tag the bot's username followed by the message (e.g., @Bot Hey, tell me more about yourself).